zhaleff/hyprcraft/PACKAGES.md

 - **dunst**: Lightweight and customizable notification daemon.
 - **fastfetch**: Like neofetch but faster and more customizable.

+> [!NOTE]
+>
-## HyprCraft, take advantage of the necessary packages, for example, some of these, you can go to the full version on the hyprcraft.netlify.app page
+> HyprCraft, take advantage of the necessary packages, for example, some of these, you can go to the full version on the hyprcraft.netlify.app page